-The shared/common parking area proposed is not required in conjunction with this development, therefore the above mention standards shall be applicable and met by the applicant prior to final approval of the parking facilities (Condition).
+The shared/common parking area proposed is not required in conjunction with this development and not eligible for the above-mentioned exemptions.
+Therefore, the above mention standards shall be applicable and met by the applicant prior to final approval of the parking facilities (Condition 4.3).
 This criterion is conditioned to be met.